cipy/cipy.github.io/about.md

 permalink: /about/
 ---

-As Chief Idea Officer of [unPi](https://www.unpi.ro/english), I blog here for fun & donations towards our NGO in Romania.
+As Chief Idea Officer of [unPi](https://www.unpi.ro/english), I blog here for fun && awareness of our NGO in Romania.

 While unPi's dedicated work is conducted only in Romanian, we blog here only in English.